YuriBalashov/YuriBalashov.github.io/publications.md

 permalink: /publications/
 ---

-*A selected list.
-Replace the placeholders below with your actual publications — each entry is just a Markdown bullet, so it's easy to maintain.*
+#  *Each entry is just a Markdown bullet, easy to maintain.*

 ## Books and monographs